BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 		   string message)
 ```

-## Note: Mirgation from version 1.x.x to 2.x.x
+## Note: Migration from version 1.x.x to 2.x.x

 New version of Branch SDK based on our native libraries that we built for iOS and Android.
 We changed Xamarin API in accordance with our native API.